Red Light Therapy and Hair Growth

 Second, I think it helps to also mention that Red and NIR light therapy uses LED devices that are approved by the FDA and other agencies like the CE and ROHS.
 You are therefore assured of the safety of our devices.

 Third, our red and NIR light therapy devices do not make use of harmful electromagnetic radiation like ultraviolet rays, so it is safe.
-They use, on the other hand, very low levels of radiant energy and does not hurt or burn the skin.
+They use, on the other hand, very low levels of radiant energy which do not hurt or burn the skin.

 Trying Leredd Red Light Therapy Devices

 We at Leredd take pride in the quality of our red light devices.
-Our team of experts have captured in these devices all the known power and efficacy of available clinical treatments.
+Our team of R&D team have designed all devices to replicate and sometimes exceed actual clinical treatments.

-The good news is that you can have them minus the difficulty and stress of going to treatment centers and facilities just for therapy.
-You can even have them now.
+The good news is that you can have them minus the difficulty and stress of driving to treatment centres and facilities, just for therapy.

 No more hassles.
-Our red light therapy devices are available in a compact and affordable package that you can try in the convenience of your own home in your own free time.
+Our red light therapy devices are available in an array of sizes so that you can try in the convenience of your own home, in your own free time.

-With our red and NIR light therapy at-home device , you can commit to a consistent and life changing red light therapy regimen to counter your hair loss problem.
+With our red and NIR light therapy at-home devices including the Smart Cap you can commit to a consistent and life changing red light therapy regimen to counter your hair loss problem.

 You want to try but have no idea how?
-Have no worries!
 Red light therapy treatments are simple and are easily done.

 Leredd recommends that you start with 10 minutes exposure time per treatment area, ideally every day.
 Do not miss a session.
 Always remember to be consistent.